Front Range Fed

 This January, (after a particularly gluttonous holiday season where I ate way too many sugar cookies and drank way too many cocktails) I'm taking part in dry January, where I've sworn to give up alcohol for a full 31 days.
 Not an easy feat, my friends.

-But, one of the unexpected positive side effects (apart from the health benefits) is that I’ve been discovering a slew of amazing mocktails that have not only helped ease the absence of my nightly glass of wine but actually have me looking forward to happy hour.
+But, one of the unexpected positive side effects (apart from the health benefits of going alcohol free) is that I've been discovering a slew of amazing mocktails that have not only helped ease the absence of my nightly glass of wine but actually have me looking forward to happy hour.

 One of the first I discovered was this Cranberry, Orange, and Rosemary Shrub Drink.